Propensity score adjustment when errors in achievement measures inform treatment assignment: Simulation Study

 \subsection{Results}

 Table \ref{tables:unmatched_pct} reports the average percentage of intervention schools that failed to match in our simulations.
 Regardless of caliper width, ML and RC PS estimates led to a greater number of intervention schools matching than PS estimates using the naive approach.
 When subgroups had larger numbers of students, matching on ML estimates within calipers of 1 logit left 7\% of intervention schools unmatched, matching on RC estimates left 8\% unmatched, and matching on naive estimates left 10\% unmatched.
-When subgroups had moderate or small numbers of students (and were prone to more substantial measurement error), the improvement was striking: matching on naive PS estimates within a caliper of 1 logit excluded 20\% of schools in the intervention group from analysis; matching on RC estimates excluded 5\%, and matching on ML estimates excluded just 2\%.
+When subgroups had moderate or small numbers of students (and were prone to more substantial measurement error), the improvement was striking: matching on naive PS estimates within a caliper of 1 logit excluded 21\% of schools in the intervention group from analysis; matching on RC estimates excluded 5\%, and matching on ML estimates excluded just 2\%.

-Figure \ref{figures:XWbalance} displays imbalances in $X_{i}$ and $W_{i}$ between intervention and non-intervention schools.
-Without matching (illustrated by the dark blue bars), intervention and non-intervention schools differed drastically in $X_{i}$ and $W_{i}$.
-Matching on naive PS estimates (light blue) improved balance, but matching on ML (dark green) or RC estimates (light green) further reduced imbalance in $X_{i}$ in large and moderate subgroups.
+Figure \ref{figures:XWbalance} displays imbalances in $\textbf{X}_{i}$ and $\textbf{W}_{i}$ between intervention and non-intervention schools.
+Without matching, intervention and non-intervention schools differed drastically in $\textbf{X}_{i}$ and $\textbf{W}_{i}$.
+Matching on naive PS estimates improved balance, but matching on ML or RC estimates further reduced imbalance in $\textbf{X}_{i}$ in large and moderate subgroups.
 Matching on ML estimates produced a matched sample with roughly equal balance on small subgroup true scores compared to the matched sample produced by matching on naive estimates, while matching on RC PS estimates produced a more balanced matched sample than both.
-In small subgroups, the matching routines that used ML or RC PS estimates hardly improved balance on $W_{i}$ at all, indicating these approaches expend balance on $W_{i}$ to achieve better balance on $X_{i}$.
+In small subgroups, the matching routines that used ML or RC PS estimates hardly improved balance on $\textbf{W}_{i}$ at all, indicating these approaches expend balance on $\textbf{W}_{i}$ to achieve better balance on $\textbf{X}_{i}$.

 Stratum-weighted estimates of the ETT demonstrated less error when applied to matched samples formed by matching on ML or RC PS estimates than those formed by matching on naive PS estimates.
 The matching estimator applied to the sample matched on ML estimates had an RMSE of 16 points when all subgroups had a large number of students, compared to 17.1 points in the sample matched on RC estimates, 17.6 points in the sample matched on naive estimates, and 60 points for the marginal odds-weighted estimator in the unmatched sample.
 As illustrated in Figure \ref{figures:Ybalance}, the improvement is slightly more pronounced in moderate subgroups, but unmistakable in small subgroups: in this latter case, the matching estimators applied to the samples matched on ML and RC estimates have RMSEs of 35.3 and 34.2 points, respectively, about a third less than the estimator applied to the sample matched on naive estimates.